ehp2021/mixed-tape-react/README.md

 ## How it works

 This is app is built using React with Styled Components, and served in Express/Node.js with a database on MongoDB Atlas controlled with Mongoose.
 The app pulls data from Spotify and show a user's playlists, allowing customizations such as adding descriptions and saving the playlists in order to share them with other users.

+## Some changes made from the original version

+- Changed all existing components to Typescript
+- Added new components: AlbumPage, ArtistPage, Search, TrackSearchResult
+- Added new features: Search on Search page, Player on Search Page, Player on AlbumPage
+- Added Suggested Artists on home page
+- Within ArtistPage, make albums clickable -> tracks show up
+- Added Carousel to Home page
+- Changed CSS on most components, including Navbar, Playlists page